Virtualization-projects/rancher-labs-wiki/Cowpoke-3.0:-Tutorial-introduction-and-the-Rancher-API.md

 1. [[Interact with a resource in an existing agent.|Cowpoke 3.5: Interact with a resource in an existing agent]]

 ## Pre-requisites:
-You've setup rancher according to cowpoke (link).
+You've setup rancher according to [Cowpoke 1](https://github.com/rancher/rancher/wiki/Cowpoke-1%3A-Getting-Started-with-Rancher).
 We're going to be modifying the source code in a number of projects and running it.

 ## Explore Rancher's API.
 Navigate to [http://localhost:8080/v1](http://localhost:8080/v1)